riewarden/improvlaurie-eleventy/notes/articles/portfolio.md

 ---
 title: Portfolio
 ---
 This is a summary of projects that are most relevant to what I currently offer as a practitioner.
-To see my CV, please email me at laurence(@)improvlaurie(.)co(.)uk - minus the brackets.
+To see my CV, please email me at

+**laurence(@)improvlaurie(.)co(.)uk** - minus the brackets.

+[[ratecard|See my rate card]] which explains what I offer at Hourly and Daily rates.

 ## Current Projects